medtraf/Getting-and-Cleaning-Data-Course-Project/README.md

 2- The test packages is downloaded and labeled
 3- The train package is downloaded and labeled
 4- They are merged
+5- They are grouped and summarized
-5- The result file is exported
+6- The result file is exported